Scripture Reference:![]()

 Way to Introduce the Story:

-When the students are assembled in the story area, begin moving your lips and gesturing as if telling the story, but do not speak aloud.
+When the children are assembled in the story area, begin moving your lips and gesturing as if telling the story, but do not speak aloud.
 Act frustrated that they do not seem to understand what you are saying.
 Continue for another minute.
 “Oh, I guess you were having trouble understanding me, weren’t you?
 What was the problem?
 That’s right.
-I was talking, but no sound was coming out.
+I was talking, but no sound was coming out.”

 Listen to our Bible story to discover who else could not talk.